Acupuncture or Acupressure for Pain Relief during Labor

 Three recent randomized, controlled trials on acupuncture

-There have been three more randomized, controlled trials that have come out since the 2011 Cochrane Review.
+There have been at least three more randomized controlled trials that have come out since the 2011 Cochrane Review.

 In 2015, researchers studied the effects of electro-acupuncture on pain during labor.
 They found that patients who received electro-acupuncture had lower pain scores at 30, 60, and 120 minutes, compared to people who did not receive any electro-acupuncture treatment.